sergioyepes21/chatbot-topic-generator/README.md

-# Chatbot Topic Generator FRepository README
+# Chatbot Topic Generator Repository README

-Welcome to the Turbo Repository!
+Welcome to the Chatbot Topic Generator Repository!
 This mono repository is designed to efficiently generate and manage frequently asked questions (FAQs) using OpenAI GPT-3.5-turbo, AWS services, and TypeScript.
 The repository consists of two main apps: backend and infrastructure, along with an internal package for environment configuration.

 The following cloud architecture illustrates a high-level flow: